saintybalboa/react-demo/docs/tutorial/1-setup.md

 }
 ```

-Start the webpack dev server:
+Start the webpack dev server to open the application in the browser:
 ```bash
 npm run dev:client
 ```

+Change the text to `React Deo Tutorial` in `src/components/App/App.jsx` to see changes automatically applied.

 #### [Tutorial part 2: Styling &#8594;](./2-styling.md)